Turkey

 Reference: FAA Information Note Turkey

-Plain English: Drone attack this week on LTCC/Diyabakir airport in South Eastern Turkey.
+Plain English: Drone attack in May 2021 on LTCC/Diyabakir airport in South Eastern Turkey.
 Local militia targeting military interests are thought to be responsible.
 While no threats have been made against civil aviation, the militia are known to have access to portable anti-aircraft weaponry which may pose a low-level risk through misidentification.

 Title: FAA Information Note - Turkey - Militant UAS Attack Hits Airport Runway.